nicolabs/nicolabs.net/_preposts/Speed-up-automated-docker-build-with-github-actions.md

       cache-to: type=local,dest=/tmp/.buildx-cache,mode=max
 ```

+### The key to cache matching

+The *actions/cache* matching algorithm is based on the cache's *key*, which could be thought as a branch in a tree : from the trunk to the leafs, the latter representing the most specific cache.
+If your build does not match or evict the cache as expected, I encourage you to [read the docs thoroughly](https://docs.github.com/en/actions/guides/caching-dependencies-to-speed-up-workflows#matching-a-cache-key), including the examples, as it may reveal the root cause.

+You will not want, for instance, to share the same prefix between 2 jobs that have no Docker layer in common (e.g. a *FROM alpine* and a *FROM debian* may not), otherwise each one might match the cache of the other one, increasing its size by adding its own layers but without finding any layer to reuse.

 In the following execution trace of the *Cache Docker layers* step, we see that although we are in the section that builds the *debian* image (`key: Linux-buildx-debian-9176c5bd644818205d94a68221a7ebf27005b30e`), it hits the previous cache from the *alpine* image (`Cache restored from key: Linux-buildx-alpine-75bd3133c854ab90910b7ceb92445fafbe256260`), which has little chance to provide the layers it needs :

 ```